omicscodeathon/denguedrug/README.md

   <img src="figures/Correlation%20between%20actives%20and%20inactives%20from%20ML_legend.jpeg" title="Three-dimensional plot showing the correlation between the active and inactive compounds from the processed data, based on ALogP, XLogP, and Zagreb" width="650"/>
   <br>
   <font size="1">
-  <b>Fig. 3D plot showing the correlation between the active and inactive compounds based on ALogP, XLogP, and Zagreb.</b>
+  <b>Fig.</b> Three-dimensional plot presenting the correlation between active and inactive compounds in the processed dataset according to ALogP, XLogP, and Zagreb.
   </font>
 </p>